coolzoom/AmeisenNavigation/README.md

 See this for the Navigation used in the AmeisenBotX: https://www.youtube.com/channel/UCxwiiRjjQVETtatGzKAoIcQ

 ## How to
+- Build with vs2019 x86, may need to copy msvcp140d.dll ucrtbased.dll vcruntime140d.dll from VS2019 x86 folder
+- Start from command line, use ```AmeisenNavigationServer.exe config.cfg``` to read the config file path

 See this thread on the forum: https://ameisenbotx.de/Thread-How-to-run-the-server